hmc-cs111-spring2016/project-ideas/free-1.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

 It's difficult to tell at this point, but my guess would be around 50% language design.
-In terms of language design, the creator would have to design a parser to accept an ASCII representation of a drum fill.
+In terms of language design, the creator would have to design a way to accept an ASCII representation of a drum fill.
 The creator would also have to create user-friendly syntax for commands that would alter the drum fill.
 In terms of "systems", algorithms would be needed to develop to properly randomize elements of a drum fill based on given parameters.
 The creator would also have to come up with a robust representation of a drum fill internally (a potential system for this was explained in the "Interface" section), and a playback system would need to be created, likely with MIDI.

 ###  Scope
 _How big an idea is this?
 How ambitious is this project?_